mindenit-answers/client/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Nure Answers, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for NURE Answers, including completely new features and minor improvements to existing functionality.

 #### How Do I Submit A (Good) Enhancement Suggestion?